 Cloud computing myths abound: The cloud does everything better.
 The cloud will eat your application (and money) for lunch and spit it out, etc.

-In the Cloud Computing world, most services – whether infrastructure, platform, or software – are managed for you.
+In the cloud computing world, most services – whether infrastructure, platform, or software – are managed for you.
 Service providers make sure that the services are as easy to use as possible and that customers should not have to deal with the complexity of set up or management.
 Hence, such services are abstract in nature.
-Abstraction is good as far as the end user is concerned but it, along with all the loud hype that’s accompanied Cloud Computing, can unwittingly feed some Cloud Computing myths – some claiming that the cloud will solve all the world’s problems, and others that it will mark the end of civilization as we know it.
+Abstraction is good as far as the end user is concerned but, along with all the loud hype that’s accompanied cloud computing, it can unwittingly feed some cloud computing myths – some claiming that the cloud will solve all the world’s problems, and others that it will mark the end of civilization as we know it.

 I will try to explore some of those myths in this post.
 This will help us better understand the cloud environment and will lead to smarter decisions.

 Cloud Computing Myths #1: The cloud will save me money

 Marketing drives a great deal of this.
 Customers are always told about how cost efficient cloud can be.
 But there is actually no guarantee that the cloud will save you big bucks.
 There are several factors that contribute to total application cost, including operations, support, and infrastructure.
 So, for example, if your application doesn’t face variable demand or a dynamic workload and runs on minimal servers, then you should think twice before moving to the cloud.
 In such scenarios it’s always good to do some cost comparison with the current setup before jumping to change.
 Certainly, the cloud approach can be cost effective, but that’s not always the case.
 Look here for another cloud truth about cloud computing salaries and where to earn the most for your skills.

 Cloud Computing Myths #2: The cloud is not secure